FireflyMigration/firefly-doc/10-Developer-Guide/81-Reports/20-Basic-Report-Class-Explained/10-Exercise-Basic-Report/index.md

 1. Using the **Basic Report** template create a new report and name it **ProductsReport**.
 2. Set the **Products** table as the main data source.
 3. Add relation to the **Categories** table.
-4. In the OnLoad find the layout and navigate to the layout code behind the form using <kbd>F12</kbd>.
+4. At the top of the class, find the layout and navigate to the layout code behind the form using <kbd>F12</kbd>.
 5. Using <kbd>Shift</kbd><kbd>F7</kbd>, navigate to the layout form.
 6. Add a nice title at the top of the report.
 7. Add the following columns to a grid: